 Fun Fact – in the theatre’s earlier incarnation it played host to the first London exhibition of Madame Tussaud’s waxworks (in 1802).

 The auditorium has three levels – Stalls, Royal Circle and Grand Circle.
-In the Stalls, the view of the stage is slightly obscured by the overhang of the Royal Circle from Row T onwards, but the Stalls generally offer a good view of the stage, with a rake from Row C.
+In the Stalls, the view of the stage is obstructed by the overhang of the Royal Circle from Row T onwards, but the Stalls generally offer a good view of the stage, with a rake from Row C.

-In the Royal Circle, the view of the stage is slightly obscured by the overhang of the Grand Circle from Row P onwards.
+In the Royal Circle, the view of the stage is slightly obstructed by the overhang of the Grand Circle from Row P onwards.
 The Royal Circle is steeply raked, offering good views, but is rather far back from the stage.

 The Grand Circle is set very high in this theatre, and very steeply raked, so do take care when taking your seats.